Digital Product Passports

 Once collected, product data must move across a complex supply chain from manufacturers to distributors, retailers, repairers, and recyclers.
 Systems used by different companies often aren’t compatible and businesses want to keep control over sensitive data.

-Possible solutions companies can adopt:
+Possible services and solutions companies can adopt:

 - Connect through cloud-based data spaces (e.g., based on International Data Spaces standards) to securely share information.